The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ![](https://lh3.googleusercontent.com/WaHHYj6ff9ovNKRMByKIviT5QwJyprodZVL9GgnsMasVQY2bPUS6J9X19rrKQ6NpKx69y4Tt6OT1YVH0jpbgtgNHz6IVS_aFTz8biX54I6O1bWVW5QmchfSmxCkm3eQ8UOOnILpj)

 An incredibly strong line that has eliminated almost all weaknesses in the rotation.
-This line, along with the next line, are the reasons why F3Ps are extremely powerful as they enable these lines.
+This line, along with N112, are the reasons why F3Ps are extremely powerful as they enable these lines.
 This line is the ideal go-to line for spending F3P.
 Furthermore, a fundamental goal of non-standard playstyle has been amended with the goal of enabling strong F3P lines.

 **4xF4 Double Transpose F3P \[N112]**